mizzioisf/openhospital-client/README.md

 # ![](./doc/media/OH-icon.png) OH - Open Hospital Portable | Client

-OH - Open Hospital (https://www.open-hospital.org/) is a free and open-source Electronic Health Record (EHR) software application.
+OH - Open Hospital (https://www.open-hospital.org/) is a free and open-source Health Information Management System (HIMS) software application.
 Open Hospital is deployed as a desktop application that can be used in a standalone, single user mode (PORTABLE mode) or in a client / server network configuration (CLIENT mode), where multiple clients and users connect to the same database server.